Semiparametric Single-Index Estimation for Average Treatment Effects: Model and Identification

+The variance-based weight function $\upsilon(X)$ optimally assigns weights based on estimation precision, with $\gamma$ attaining its maximum at $\pi(X) = 0.5$ and decreasing towards 0 as $\pi(X)$ approaches either 0 or 1, thereby ensuring higher weights for more precise subsamples and lower weights for less precise ones.

 \begin{lemma} Suppose that \Cref{assumption:id1} holds.
-Then, we have \begin{enumerate}[label=(\alph*)] \item Parameter $\beta$ in Equation (\ref{eq: U1}) is equivalent to the weighted ATE, or $\beta = \Delta_{\omega}^{ATE}$. \item Parameter $\gamma$ in Equation (\ref{eq: U2}) is equivalent to the ATE, or $\gamma = \Delta^{ATE}$. \end{enumerate} \end{lemma}
+Then, we have \begin{enumerate}[label=(\alph*)] \item Parameter $\beta$ in Equation (\ref{eq: U1}) is equivalent to the weighted ATE, or $\beta = \Delta_{\omega}^{ATE} $. \item Parameter $\gamma$ in Equation (\ref{eq: U2}) is equivalent to the ATE, or $\gamma = \Delta^{ATE}$. \end{enumerate} \end{lemma}

-The ATE is derived by taking out the average of individual treatment effects with equal weights, while the weighted ATE assigns higher weights to sub-population that is deemed to be more important and more precise estimators and lower weights to less precise estimators.\footnote{\cite{lee2017simple} and \cite{Li2018JASA} also show that variance-weighted ATE is the OLS estimand in the regression of the outcome on the treatment and the vector of covariates.}
+\Cref{lemma:indentification1} demonstrates that, under \Cref{assumption:id1}, both the ATE and weighted ATE are identifiable from the data; the formal proof is presented in Appendix C. The ATE represents the unweighted average of individual treatment effects, whereas the weighted ATE employs differential weighting based on two criteria: estimation precision and policy relevance.\footnote{\cite{lee2017simple} and \cite{Li2018JASA} demonstrate that the variance-weighted ATE corresponds to the OLS estimand in the regression of the outcome on the treatment and the vector of covariates.}